Access and Inclusion

 - Drivers who do not operate vehicles in accordance with college policies, even if there is no accident or violation, may face the same disciplinary action as for accidents or moving violations if the college determines the report is adequate and reliable.
 In particular, reports of college vehicles where the occupants are not wearing safety belts or which are being operated recklessly will be treated with utmost seriousness.

 - All paperwork must be completed at the end of the trip.
 If the paperwork is not filled out, the department or organization will be charge a $25 fee.

 - If use of the fleet vehicles is not for college business, the department or organization will be charged a $250 per day fee for the reservation.

 - The approved non-college conference groups that rent fleet vehicles during the summer will be charged the following daily rates: 12-passenger van $150 per day 7-passenger van $100 per day 5-passenger sedan $90 per day.
 Overnight usage may be permitted after discussion with the Fleet Coordinator.

 - Departments and organizations will be charged for any damage to a fleet vehicle that occurs due to the fault of the driver.
 Also, departments and organizations will be charged for any damage to a vehicle regardless of fault if the accident is not reported to the local police at the location where the accident/damage occurred while using the vehicle.

-- The maximum charged for vehicle damage will be the deductible limit of the college's vehicle insurance policy, currently $500, unless the group fails to report the accident to Campus Police when the vehicle is returned and this failure results in the denial of the claim by the insurance company.
+- The maximum charged for vehicle damage will be the deductible limit of the college's vehicle insurance policy, currently $500, unless the group fails to report the accident to Public Safety and Service when the vehicle is returned and this failure results in the denial of the claim by the insurance company.
 In such cases, the department or organization may be responsible for the entire loss.
 Departments and organizations have a thirty (30) day maximum to pay the deductible costs.
 If the deductible is not reimbursed, the department or organization will lose their privileges until the bill is paid.